 In 2023, there were more than 751,000 jobs in dental occupations in the United States [1].
-In California alone there are approximately 104,000 dental healthcare professionals, including dentists, dental hygienists, and dental assistants [29].
 Most of these dental workers come in daily contact with a variety of infectious diseases in their workplace and are at risk for both transmitting and contracting these diseases.

 Universal Precautions were originally developed and recommended by the Centers for Disease Control and Prevention (CDC) in the 1980s as an infection control approach to protect healthcare professionals from bloodborne pathogens.
 Under Universal Precaution recommendations, all human blood and certain bodily fluids are treated as if they are infectious, regardless of patient or setting.
 In 1996, the CDC expanded these recommendations and introduced Standard Precautions, not only to protect healthcare workers from pathogens in human blood and body fluids but also from pathogens present in bodily fluids that are not covered under Universal Precautions, including saliva during dental procedures.
 Standard Precautions are the minimum standard of care applied to all patients, and include hand hygiene, use of specific types of personal protective equipment (PPE) based on anticipated exposure, safe injection practices, and management of contaminated environmental items.
 In addition to Standard Precautions, Transmission-Based Precautions (i.e., Contact Precautions, Droplet Precautions, and Airborne Precautions) are used to prevent transmission of an infectious agent that is not interrupted by Standard Precautions alone.
 The type of Transmission-Based Precaution used is based on what is known or suspected about a patient's infection.
+A written protocol should be developed for proper instrument processing, operatory cleanliness, and management of injuries, and a copy of infection control regulations should be conspicuously posted in each dental office [2].